 The largest island in the Caribbean also packs the most punch.
 Travellers will be staggered by its astounding history, architecture, music, dance and hospitality.
-Independent travel in Cuba is easy, exhilarating and extremely rewarding.
-If you want to travel Cuba without staying at the resort and without taking a guided tour of Cuba, then this is the guide for you.
+Backpacking Cuba is easy, exhilarating and extremely rewarding.
+If you want to go travelling in Cuba without staying at a resort and without taking a guided tour of Cuba, then this is the guide for you.

-We spent a month travelling around this country and when our time was up, we didn’t want to go home.
+We spent a month backpacking Cuba and when our time was up, we didn’t want to go home.
 You can stay with local families, wander through tobacco plantations, explore cities lost in time, dive & snorkel some of the world’s most unexplored reefs and of course, laze on bleach-white Caribbean sand.

 Cuba is alive with an energy that permeates through every aspect of its culture.
 The music, the dance, and the history all come to life under the same contagious and relentless vibe.
 From the moment you land in Havana, until the time you fly out, you’ll be invigorated by the country’s undying spirit.
 It’s time to leave the cultureless resorts behind, say good-bye to Varadero and explore the real Cuba.
 It’s truly one of the most fascinating travel destinations on our planet.